Independent software guides, verified deal paths, and buyer-safe checkout notes.

 Where this store usually fits best in the workflow

-Customer support automation
+Customer support deflection

-Lead capture and qualification
+Lead capture and website assistance

 Workflow notes